 Dear Yolanda, My child is really struggling learning to read, could she have dyslexia?

 Dyslexia can be very frustrating for a child that is learning to read.
 It is not only a reading difficulty but a spelling, phonics and comprehension struggle, resulting in lack of reading and writing fluency and accuracy.
 Although common among early readers, persistence can be the sign of it.
-The good news is with the proper interventions and skills a child can learn ways to help mediate these.
-If you have concerns regarding your child, a full educational and psychometric assessment can identify a range of learning problems, including dyslexia, and provide you with detailed information on your child’s learning strengths and weaknesses profile.
+The good news is with the proper help and skills, a child can learn ways to help manage these.
+If you have concerns regarding your child, a full educational and psychometric assessment can identify a range of learning problems, including dyslexia.
+It can also provide you with detailed information on your child’s learning strengths and weaknesses profile.

 Dear Jana, I have a holiday planned and I don’t want to get sick!
 What can I do to prevent that from happening?

 The dry air in aeroplanes and close proximity to others can increase the chance of getting a cold.
 An immune booster such as the Mario’s Immune Tonic taken in the days before and days after travelling will help you defend against viruses.
 Using a saline nose spray during and after your flight will also help.
 Make sure you’re washing your hands thoroughly, regularly and keep them away from your face.
 When you can’t wash your hands, use a hand sanitiser.

 Dear Matthew, what’s the main difference between a doctor and a pharmacist?